- About GSE

 Do you have any pointers for writing a solid résumé?

-We encourage you to ask yourself the following questions: Does your résumé show related experience, transferable skills, and/or a commitment to your intended field?
+We encourage you to ask yourself the following questions: Does your résumé show related experiences, transferable skills, and/or a commitment to your intended field?
 If not, consider pursuing volunteer opportunities or employment in these areas.

 I have a copy of my official transcripts in a sealed envelope.
 May I mail or deliver this envelope as part of my application?